matt-lewton9/Portfolio-Website/_posts/2022-07-03-fiberglass.md

 Both tubes are 8" long, 2" OD tubes with 4 layers of fiberglass at 0 degrees in a wet layup.
 Both tubes used mold release film, 3D printed tooling, and peel ply on the outermost layer

 ## Interior Molding
-I used a method from <a href="https://www.easycomposites.co.uk/learning/split-mould-carbon-fibre-tube" class="link" target="_blank" rel="noopener noreferrer">Easy Composites</a>, where the layers on each side of the mold are staggered, so the seam where the two halves overlap is different for each layer.

-One half of the mold has fiberglass extending beyond the top face of the mold, and the other side has fiberglass lower than the sides of the mold.
-Each layer inward is either larger or smaller than the last, creating a staggered pattern that does not concentrate the seam on any one spot.
-My "higher side" (right) had each consecutive layer increase by .25"  My "lower side" (left) had layer size decrease by .125".
-These increments are similar to the 5 mm and 3 mm increments used by Easy Composites.
+I used a method from <a href="https://www.easycomposites.co.uk/learning/split-mould-carbon-fibre-tube" class="link" target="_blank" rel="noopener noreferrer">Easy Composites</a>, where the seam is created by extending the fiberglass on one side of the mold to overlap with fiberglass lower than the other side of the mold.
+Each layer inward is larger on the extended side or smaller on the lower side, than the last layer, creating astaggered pattern that does not concentrate the seam on one spot.
+My extended side had each consecutive layer increase by .25”, and my lower side had layer size decrease by .125”, which are similar to the 5 mm and 3 mm increments used by Easy Composites.

 Each layer on each half of the mold is a seperate piece of fiberglass, so for this 4 layer tube, I prepared 8 pieces of fiberglass.
 I used a method where you pull out one thread to create a cut line that doesn't cross over threads.
 I was disappointed by the quality control on Fiberglast's 4 oz fiberglass, since it had several spots where the weave was stretched.
 Since it was a plain weave, handling was easy, but achieving decent fiber alignment was very difficult.
 This is an issue with any wet layup, and can be solved by using prepreg or a tighter weave, as was clear that this fabric was designed for draping.